giladturok/CleanCV/README.md

 CleanCV is a modern, minimal, and modular academic LaTeX CV template.

 This CV is designed for academics, students, and researchers in STEM.
 It prioritizes readability, ease-of-use, clean design, and typography.
-See the example CV and resume -- the first two pages are previewed below:
+See the example CV -- the first two pages are previewed below:

 <p align="center">
   <img src="assets/preview_pg1.svg" width="47%" />